Baby in a pram wearing a hat

 • Research has shown that placing blankets, plastic covers, canopies and even lightweight muslin over the pram increases the temperature within.

 • As tiny humans, babies are far more sensitive to temperature changes than adults.
-Their little bodies do not sweat as much, so they haven’t got the inbuilt ability to cool down as efficiently.
+Their little bodies do not sweat as much, so they don’t have the in-built ability to cool down as efficiently.
 In fact, an infant’s temperature can rise three to five times faster than an adult’s due to their size.

 • Covering the pram reduces air circulation, even with ‘breathable’ material, enabling heat to rise quickly.
 Think of a parked vehicle and how hot it can get sitting in the sun, even in winter.